 Both my own and my husband's careers took us all over Southeast Asia and finally to the USA before settling back in England in 2008.
 I began to study formal garden design in earnest under the tutelage of the highly talented designer, Sue Gibson, who imbued in me the vital aesthetic relating to a 'sense of place'.
 No project will ever succeed unless the inter-relationships that exist between structure and nature are able to co-exist in harmony.

 My first commission came in 2010 - a complete redesign of a Cotswolds manor garden.
-This led almost immediately to further commissions and over the past seven years I have designed London gardens, country house gardens from parks to farm houses, commercial developments, orchards and kitchen gardens.
+This led almost immediately to further commissions and over the past eleven years I have designed London gardens, country house gardens from parks to farm houses, commercial developments, orchards and kitchen gardens.
 I am supported by a team of superlative landscapers, gardeners, arborists and agronomists.
 I also work closely with some of the very best water installation designers, sculptors, greenhouse suppliers, swimming pool designers and tennis court builders.
 Most importantly, I manage every project personally including overseeing (and taking part in) the planting process which is often an area where projects can go awry.